mollykorse/MPTJB/README.md

 ## Contributing

-Thank you for considering contributing to our project!
-Here are the steps to make your contributions using Visual Studio Code (VS Code) directly:

 1. **Fork the Repository**
    - Visit the GitHub page of the project and click "Fork" at the top right to create a fork under your GitHub account.